Active Travel Fund

 On behalf of the North East Joint Transport Committee (NEJTC), Transport North East has worked tirelessly to support walking and cycling during the COVID-19 pandemic.
 This is at a time when walking and cycling levels in the North East have increased considerably.

-Recognising the importance of walking and cycling during the pandemic, the Government announced the Active Travel Fund in May 2020, which is being delivered in two tranches.
+Recognising the importance of walking and cycling during the pandemic, the Government announced the Active Travel Fund in May 2020, which is being delivered in multiple tranches.
 The objectives of the fund are to provide more space to pedestrians and cyclists, mainly through the reallocation of road space through a mixture of temporary and permanent schemes.
 The schemes installed enable social distancing to be maintained, make walking and cycling safer, more comfortable, and more viable methods of travel, as well as encouraging people to maintain these habits over the longer term.

 In November 2020, the Secretary of State for Transport confirmed that the region is to be awarded £9.049m for Active Travel Fund Tranche 2 measures, in response to our ambitious bid submitted in August 2020.
 A programme of schemes across the North East has been prepared that will make use of this allocation.